-- the consolidated statement of financial activities; - the consolidated statement of income and expenditures; - the consolidated and parent charity company balance sheets; - the consolidated statement of cash flows; and - the related notes 1 to 22.
+- the statement of financial activities;

+- the statement of income and expenditures;

+- the balance sheet;

+- the statement of cash flows; and

+- the related notes 1 to 22.

 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).